Nike’s Online Sales Rose 31 Percent After Unveiling Colin Kaepernick Ad

-Despite the backlash when the company announced they were collaborating with former San Francisco 49ers player Colin Kaepernick for a new “Just Do It” advert, Nike’s sales have spiked by 31%, according to data from a Silicon Valley digital commerce research company.
+Despite the backlash after the company announced they were collaborating with former San Francisco 49ers quarterback Colin Kaepernick for a new “Just Do It” advertising campaign, Nike’s sales have spiked by 31 percent, according to data from a Silicon Valley digital commerce research company.

 Market Watch reported that this sudden increase occurred over the three days from the Sunday of Labor Day weekend to Tuesday.
-The same period in 2017 yielded only a 17% increase.
+The same period in 2017 yielded only a 17 percent increase.

 Initial speculation was that the company would take a hit with their inclusion of Kaepernick, and at first the sales did dip slightly, only to quickly recover.